PlayTV (Brazilian TV channel): G4 Brasil (2003–2006)

 G4 Brasil and G4 Brasil Drops were Brazilian television programs focused on video game news and releases, broadcast by Rede Bandeirantes from 31 August 2003 to 31 March 2006.
-Produced by G4 Entretenimento, by Fábio Luis Lula da Silva, the shows were initially hosted by Luciano Amaral and Luiza Gottschalk and drew inspiration from the American channel G4 TV.
+Produced by G4 Entretenimento e Tecnologia Digital Ltda., by Fábio Luis Lula da Silva, the shows were initially hosted by Luciano Amaral and Luiza Gottschalk and drew inspiration from the American channel G4TV.
 While G4 Brasil (30 minutes) featured game tips and international segments in its early years, it later shifted to superficial coverage of new releases, often overlaying gameplay with background music.
 The shorter spin-off G4 Brasil Drops (5 minutes) followed a similar format.

-Game TV (2005–2006)
+GameTV (2005–2006)

 Gamecorp S.A., a Brazilian technology and gaming company, was founded in December 2004 by Fábio Luís Lula da Silva in partnership with entrepreneurs Fernando Bittar and Kalil Bittar, along with telecommunications company Oi (then known as Telemar).
 With an initial registered capital of R$10,000, the company commenced operations in March 2005.
-Gamecorp S.A. launched Game TV, a television channel dedicated to video games, on 23 June 2005.
+Gamecorp S.A. launched GameTV, a television channel dedicated to video games, on 23 June 2005.
 The channel leased the 5:00 p.m. to 10:00 p.m. time slot on Mix TV (owned by Grupo Mix de Comunicação), airing programs such as PlayHit, Combo Fala + Joga, and GameZone.
-According to Ibope, Game TV averaged 0.56 rating points between June 2005 and April 2006, outperforming MTV Brasil (0.34 points in the same period).
-On April 24, 2006, Gamecorp Group and Mix Communications Group ended their partnership, leading to the removal of Game TV from Mix TV's programming.
-On May 2, 2006, Game TV began airing on Rede 21 (owned by Grupo Bandeirantes), occupying the 6:00 PM to 10:00 PM time slot following an agreement between the two companies.
+According to Ibope, GameTV averaged 0.56 rating points between June 2005 and April 2006, outperforming MTV Brasil (0.34 points in the same period).
+On April 24, 2006, Gamecorp Group and Mix Communications Group ended their partnership, leading to the removal of GameTV from Mix TV's programming.
+On May 2, 2006, GameTV began airing on Rede 21 (owned by Grupo Bandeirantes), occupying the 6:00 PM to 10:00 PM time slot following an agreement between the two companies.
 The new lineup included anime series such as Yu Yu Hakusho, Saint Seiya, and Tenchi Muyo!, alongside the live-action series Star Trek and The Incredible Hulk.
-Gaming-focused programs like PlayHit, GameZone, and Combo Fala + Joga, originally produced during Game TV's partnership with Mix TV (2005–2006), were retained on the channel's Rede 21 schedule.
+Gaming-focused programs like PlayHit, GameZone, and Combo Fala + Joga, originally produced during GameTV's partnership with Mix TV (2005–2006), were retained on the channel's Rede 21 schedule.
 In May 2006, the channel reportedly achieved notable viewership on Rede 21, surpassing MTV Brasil in ratings during that period.

 Rebranding as PlayTV (June 2006)

-On June 5, 2006, Game TV was rebranded as PlayTV, introducing new programs in collaboration with Rede 21, such as Disparada and Vale 10.
+On June 5, 2006, GameTV was rebranded as PlayTV, introducing new programs in collaboration with Rede 21, such as Disparada and Vale 10.
 The channel expanded its broadcast hours from 5:00 PM to midnight, retaining anime series like Saint Seiya and incorporating original content from Grupo Bandeirantes, alongside infomercials.